wheelercj/Parhelion/README.md

 Here are other docker commands that may be helpful:

 * `docker compose logs -ft` to see the live Docker logs.
 Note that the bot's logs can be found in a "logs" folder created by the bot.
-* `docker compose up -d --build` to rebuild the bot's image, create containers, and run the bot and database.
+* `docker compose up -d --build` to rebuild the bot's image from source code, create containers, and run the bot and database.
+* `docker compose up -d --pull=always` to redownload the bot's image from Docker Hub, create containers, and run the bot and database.
 * `docker compose ps` to list all containers and see their statuses.
 * `docker image ls` to list all images.
 * `docker volume ls` to list all volumes (including the volumes holding the bot's logs and the database's data).